birzyk6/birzyk6/README.md

 ## 📊 Data Science | 🧠 ML | 📈 Data Visualization

-I’m an enthusiastic data science student skilled in statistics, data analysis, andcoding, with a flair for designing and building intuitive websites and applications.
+I’m an enthusiastic data science student skilled in statistics, data analysis, and coding, with a flair for designing and building intuitive websites and applications.